emanuele-rossi-4552/emanuele-rossi-4552/README.md

 ## 📂 Projects:
 ⭐ Featured Project: **[Humidity Control System](https://github.com/emanuele-rossi-4552/humidity-control)**

-An advanced IoT project using an ESP32 and sensors to collect humidity data and store it in a Firebase database.
+An IoT system using an ESP32 to collect temperature and humidity data and send them to a server.
-A React web app retrieves and displays the data as interactive graphs.
+A React web app retrieves the data and allows visualization on both desktop and mobile devices.

 Other Projects:
 - **[Encrypted Chat - Client/Server with RSA](https://github.com/emanuele-rossi-4552/ClientServer-chat-crittografata)**: A Java application implementing an encrypted chat using a client-server architecture and RSA public-key cryptography.